Skip to content

 Progressive Dialer

 A progressive dialer is an outbound calling system that enhances the efficiency and productivity of agents.
 The dialer automatically calls the next number in a pre-defined queue immediately after agents complete their current calls.
 It ensures that one call is made for each available agent.
-For example, if 10 agents are free, it will initiate 10 calls simultaneously.
+For example, if 10 agents are free, it initiates 10 calls simultaneously.

 The dialer efficiently manages lead allocation based on agent availability.
 It tracks agents’ statuses, ensuring the most idle agent receives the next call.
 It provides metrics and call statistics, such as the number of calls made, call duration, and call outcomes essential for monitoring and reporting.